-TransferWise is often, but not always, one of the cheapest providers for a bank-to-bank method in many large corridors where customers are not as price sensitive and not conducting frequent price comparisons.
+TransferWise is often, but not always, one of the cheapest providers for larger amounts ($300+) for a bank-to-bank method in many large corridors where customers are not as price sensitive and not conducting frequent price comparisons.
 See below comparison of total margins among providers for typical transfer amounts in the world’s largest corridors, USA-to-Mexico, or for USA-to-Philippines:

-TransferWise’s competitors often drop prices in order to grow its share in a particular corridor, but such efforts are short-term lived with a hope that investors and customers don’t get the big picture:
+TransferWise competitors could temporarily drop prices in order to grow its share in a particular corridor with a hope that investors and customers don’t get the big picture:

 Combination of these differentiators resulted in a phenomenal and profitable growth with TransferWise becoming the world’s 3rd largest remittances company by mid 2017.